Log in or join Textillia to get full access to the database and become part of our community of sewists, quilters, and textile artists.

 A sewing machine, fabric, and a thread rack full of colourful spools

 The word "community" gets thrown around a lot these days.
 When we say community, we're talking about each individual Textillia member whether sewing is your hobby, or your job.
 You are why this project exists.
 Our goal is to make this a useful and inspiring space for all sewists - our collective cozy sewing space online.
 We've intentionally created Textillia in a way that puts this community at the centre and foundation for the long term.
-Because we're independent, and not financially backed by any companies or funders, the decisions we make are driven solely by what works for us as a small family business and what best serves this community.
+Because we're independent, and not financially backed by any companies or funders, the decisions we make are driven solely by what works for us and what best serves this community.

 As a member: